TankNut/gbug/README.md

 ## Environment

-Any code running in gbug will have access to a plethora of additional functions or variables to make debugging quick and easy, these effectively act as local vars or functions
+Any code running in gbug will have access to a plethora of additional functions or variables to make debugging quick and easy, these effectively act as local vars or functions.

 | Var     | Type     |                                        |
 |---------|--------- |----------------------------------------|